8 End-of-Year Post Ideas for Your Coworking Space

 Round up a few of them, along with some of the reasons you support them, into a post or even micropost on social media.
 Your call to action can be to ask readers to support them, as well.

 Tip: Let the organizations know that you’ve included them in a post.
-They’ll likely share the post with their communities and help spread the word about your space and brand values.
+They’ll likely share the post with their communities, help spread the word about your space and amplify your brand values.

 6. Best-of Lists

 I love a best-of list, and I’m not alone.
-These type of posts are wildly popular because a whole lot of us like to see a nice roundup of the best things around.
+These type of posts are wildly popular because most of us like to see a nice roundup of the best things around.

 To jump on the best-of craze, get creative about what your members and your extended community might like to learn more about.